ole1986/a3-admintoolkit/README.md

 ## Configuration

-Before you can using the AdminToolkit it is necessary to add you as administrator.
+Before you can use the AdminToolkit it is necessary to add you as administrator.
-To do so, please find the server `config.cpp` in your `@ExileServer\admintoolkit` directory and amend it according to your requirements
+Please find the server `config.cpp` in your `@ExileServer\admintoolkit` directory and amend it according to your requirements

 ```
 /**